1300 088 065

 • A pre approval saves you a lot of time.
 The evaluation for a loan is a lot quicker and less stressful than the alternative where you don’t have a pre-approval—you’re running around looking for payslips and tax returns, and you might miss out on government schemes if you are not organised.

 • One of the advantages of having a pre-approval is negotiating power.
-Having a pre approval is a game changer.
-Since you are confident in how much you can afford, you can offer a price that is higher than the asking price and secure your property immediately.
+Having a pre-approval is a game changer.
+Since you are confident in how much you can afford, you can offer a higher price than the asking price and secure your property immediately.
 You can also negotiate a lower price but attractive finance terms of 7 days instead of the normal 14 days.
-A pre approval is a powerful tool in negotiating the price of a property.
+A pre-approval is a powerful tool in negotiating the price of a property.

 Having a pre approval in place gives you confidence when negotiating.